Your Top 14 Questions About Writing to the Child You Sponsor, Answered

 PART 2: THE JOURNEY OF YOUR WORDS TO THE CHILD YOU SPONSOR

-When we receive your encouragements, they go through a series of processes.
+When we receive your messages of encouragement, they go through a series of processes.
 If English isn’t the official language spoken in the country the child you sponsor lives in, then your message will be translated by local staff.

 As well as translation, every letter is checked to ensure it doesn’t contain anything inappropriate, like personal addresses, phone numbers, social media accounts or any words or phrases that could be culturally insensitive.
 This is to keep both you and the child you sponsor safe.

-Once your message has been sent to the national office in the country where the child lives, it is printed and packed with other messages for children who attend Compassion projects there.
-They’re later grouped into clusters of about 12-14 Compassion projects situated close together before being put into a protective bag and sealed.
+Once your message has been sent to the national office in the country where the child lives, it's printed and packed with other messages for children who attend the same Compassion project.
+They’re grouped into clusters of about 12-14 Compassion projects situated close together before being put into a protective bag and sealed.

 packing sponsor letters

 A professional courier service picks up these packages from the country office and delivers them to the collation centres.
-Then, the representatives from the individual church-driven project will make their journey to pick them up.
+Representatives from the individual church-driven project travel to collect the letters.

-8) Why do my messages still take a long time to arrive?
+7) Why do my messages take a long time to arrive?

 Typically, messages will be collected every month; however, some projects, like Dove Child Development Centre in Ghana, receive so many letters that this happens every week.